 So I came up with an improved version of “mass produced” markers that will survive several months of rain and sun, long enough to get seedlings big enough to go to their forever homes.

 – craft sticks.
 Wider ones are better, but regular ones will work

-– small paint brush.
+small paint brush.
 You could also just use your finger if you don’t have brushes on hand.
 Fingers are always on hand 🙂 See note above about water-resistance of mod-podge or white glue

 – a printer and regular printer paper

 Follow the captions and photos in the gallery at right.
 Don’t get too precious about the process– these only need to last a few months.
 Let the kids help if you don’t mind the extra mess.
 This is a great indoor project for a rainy day.